 Michigan is known for its unique winter climate, thanks to its proximity to the Great Lakes.
 The lake effect makes temperatures fall dramatically and brings some of the highest annual snowfall averages of anywhere in the United States.

 As a result, if you’re looking for the best winter things to do in Michigan, there are many Michigan towns to visit in winter for snowy fun.

-Here are 20 towns you won’t want to miss!
+Here are 20 places to visit in Michigan in winter that you won’t want to miss!

-Best Towns to Visit in the Upper Peninsula During Winter
+Best Upper Peninsula Towns to Visit in Winter

 The City of Houghton lies on the Keweenaw Peninsula and is all about outdoor sports!
 The city is home to miles of natural trails and green spaces.
 During much of the year, these spots are popular attractions for hikers and bikers.

 During the winter, you’ll find people hitting the nature parks for cross-country skiing.
 The trails offer breathtaking views of the forest and water, so you’ll always see something new and interesting.

 You can find equipment rentals and ski groups if you’re looking for some pointers.
 After you use cross-country skis for the first time, you’ll understand why it has a special place in the community.